Easy, creamy Cookies and Cream Fudge recipe packed with flavor and real Oreo cookie pieces. Homemade fudge recipe with no candy thermometer needed!

 • You don’t need a candy thermometer to make this fudge recipe!

-• We use marshmallow fluff and white chocolate chips to create a soft fudge consistency with no hassle.
+• I use marshmallow fluff and white chocolate chips to create a soft fudge consistency with no hassle.

 • Crushed Oreos are folded right into the white chocolate fudge.
 You get crunchy bits of chocolate wafer and fluffy cream filling in every bite.